-Battery On Law Enforcement in Fort Walton Beach
+Battery On Law Enforcement Defense Lawyer in Fort Walton Beach

-If you just got out of jail after being arrested in Fort Walton Beach for Battery on Law Enforcement, you don’t need me to tell you that you’re in a lot of trouble.
-You are probably scared about whether you are going to jail or whether you’re going to be stuck with a felony on your record.
+If you just got out of jail after being arrested in Fort Walton Beach for Battery on Law Enforcement, you already know that you’re in a lot of trouble.
+You are probably scared about whether you are going back to jail or whether you’re going to be stuck with a felony on your record.

-If you hit a police officer, you will likely be charged with Battery on a Law Enforcement Officer.
-This charge is a third degree felony with a maximum sentence of 5 years in prison and a $5000.00 fine.
+If you hit a police officer in Fort Walton Beach, you will likely be charged with Battery on a Law Enforcement Officer.
+This charge is a third degree felony with a maximum sentence of five years in prison and a $5000.00 fine.

 According to Florida Statute 784.07, a person is guilty of Battery on Law Enforcement if it is proven that the person hit or touched the victim against their will, the victim was a law enforcement officer, firefighter, EMT, or other protected public safety official, the suspect knew or should have known that the victim was such an official, and when the battery was committed, the victim was working in their official capacity.